Overview

 Jurors

-Independent participants selected through randomized assignment.
+Jurors are independent participants selected through protocol-defined assignment.
 Jurors:- review the evidence,

 - and are economically incentivized to vote coherently.